Financially reviewed by Patrick Flood, CFA.

 In short, TIPS are bonds that are indexed to the CPI, so they rise in tandem.
 This is precisely what we want in an inflation protection asset.
 The tradeoff, of course, is their limited long term return.
 If inflation is lower than expected, TIPS will have lower returns.
 If inflation is higher than expected, TIPS will have higher returns.

 A general rule of thumb for a retiree is to consider putting at least half of their fixed income allocation in TIPS, as high unexpected inflation can be disastrous for the retiree’s portfolio, from which withdrawals are being made regularly to cover expenses and to which no new deposits are flowing.
-The retiree would also probably have a decent allocation to short-term nominal bonds.
+That’s why I included TIPS in my design of an emergency fund replacement portfolio.
+The retiree would also probably have a decent allocation to short- or intermediate-term nominal bonds.

 TIPS obviously become more important for retirees and those with a bond-heavy portfolio, and are less attractive for younger investors with a long time horizon, but different funds exist to match the TIPS duration to the investing horizon.
 A popular ETF for short-term TIPS is VTIP from Vanguard.
 SCHP from Schwab is a good, low-fee option for intermediate-term, and LTPZ from PIMCO for long-term.